MuhammadZulhusni/FuelTrack-Malaysia/README.md

 ## Project Overview

 This repository contains the source code for the **FuelTrack-Malaysia** Web API, developed as part of the SWC3633/SWC4443 course.
-The API is built on the ASP.NET Core framework and is designed to manage fuel tracking data.

 ## Pair Assignment